Kifah/shopping_cart/README.md

 it uses php 7.2, docker-compose and offers behat end-2-end tests for the API endpoints, which also serves a documentation for the API.

 ## Limitations
-It is assumed, there is no users/a single user on the system for simplicity reasons
+* It is assumed, there is no users/a single user on the system for simplicity reasons
+* error handling is very limited